 Expanding regulatory reporting requirements

-Every year, the banks, the insurance companies, the quoted companies and the investment firms have to file financial reports with regulating authorities in various formats.
+Every year, the banks, the insurance companies, the pension funds, the quoted companies and the investment firms have to file financial reports with regulating authorities in various formats.
 Some are relatively easy to produce without technical knowledge or specialized tools, e.g. formats based on Microsoft Word or Excel and Pdf.
 Some require the production of valid XBRL (eXtended Business Reporting Language) files, according to XBRL taxonomies that specifies content and validation rules.
 Our solution addresses this latter requirement.

 Each year new reporting taxonomies are issued and have to be implemented.

-The bank sector follows the same trend: the Single Resolution Board (SRB) reporting has to be produced in 2018 in addition to the CRD IV.
+The bank sector follows the same trend: the Single Resolution Board ( SRB) reporting has to be produced in 2018 in addition to the CRD IV.

-The International Financial Reporting Standards (IFRS) requested by more and more countries around the world also relies on XBRL for the electronic exchange of information.
-For 2020, listed companies will have to implement the Transparency Directive, through IFRS-based (ESEF/ESMA) reporting.
+The International Financial Reporting Standards ( IFRS) requested by more and more countries around the world also relies on XBRL for the electronic exchange of information.
+For 2020, listed companies will have to implement the Transparency Directive, through IFRS-based ( ESEF/ESMA) reporting.

-The Standard Business Reporting (SBR) is adopted by several countries inside and outside Europe (the Netherlands, Sweden, Finland, Denmark, Australia, etc.) and is increasingly based on XBRL for the automated exchange of information.
+The Standard Business Reporting ( SBR) is adopted by several countries inside and outside Europe (the Netherlands, Sweden, Finland, Denmark, Australia, etc.) and is increasingly based on XBRL for the automated exchange of information.

 Make your XBRL reporting efficient